-- There are other physical differences between falcons and hawks to spot.
+- There are other physical differences between falcons and hawks.
 Their coloring, wingspan, wing shape, and head shape can all help when trying to tell them apart.

 - Falcons and hawks also differ in their behavior patterns.
 They use different body parts to kill prey, choose different types of locations for their nests, and have different flying styles.

-On the other hand, there is a difference between what the common names refer to with regards to specific birds and what they mean in training birds of prey, or raptors.
+There is also a confusing difference in names and what they mean in training birds of prey, or raptors.
 The keeping of any trained captive birds of prey is called falconry, which used to be called “hawking,” and any of the birds of prey in falconry can be called hawks.

-Why are the birds in the Accipitrine group called hawks, but the birds in the Buteo group are either called hawks, buzzards, or hawk-buzzards depending on where they are?
+Why are the birds in the Accipitrine group (most diurnal birds of prey other than falcons) called hawks, but the birds in the Buteo group (broad-winged soaring raptors) are either called hawks, buzzards, or hawk-buzzards depending on where they are?

 We’ll see what makes a true hawk or true falcon and the differences between them below!

 Comparing Falcon vs Hawk

 |Color||Brownish & greyish plumage, pale, striped underside||Black-barred wings (females), bluish-grey (males)|

 |Wings||Wide, rounded, short; wingspan 17-44 in||Pointed, slender, long; wingspan 29-47|

 |Head shape||Smooth, pointy heads||Round, short heads|